 28 July we will stream a delightful concert from the 2014 series featuring organist Thomas Charles Marshall, violinist Bogdan Sofei, and mother and daughter, Adele and Aoise O’Dwyer, ‘cello and viola respectively.

-This, the twentieth year of the international series of annual concerts featuring this splendid Frobenius organ sees the series well and truly established as part of the national summer cultural calendar.
-And we are happy to acknowledge with gratitude and appreciation the support of the Trench Trust, Offaly County Council, the Tullamore Court Hotel, and the donations of Corporate Sponsors and Friends.
+We are happy to acknowledge with gratitude and appreciation the continuing support of the Trench Trust, Offaly County Council, the Tullamore Court Hotel, Bishop Tom Deenihan, Father Gallagher and the clergy and staff of the Church of the Assumption, and the donations of Sponsors and Friends.
 Without such collective support this annual series of concerts would not be possible.

 We acknowledge with much appreciation the assistance of Brian McIvor, Tony Monaghan and Raymond O’Donnell in bringing these three programmes to our screens.